rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

   ```

 ### Creating files
-1. Create a test file in the following directory 'frontend/SystemTests/TestFiles'
+1. Create a test file in the following directory [TestFiles](../../../../frontend/SystemTests/TestFiles)
 2. Name it after the activity being tested, file ending should be '*.spec.ts'
-3. Create a POM file in the following directory 'frontend/SystemTests/PageObjectModels'
+3. Create a POM file in the following directory [PageObjectMOdels](../../../../frontend/SystemTests/PageObjectModels)
 4. Name it after the page being tested, name should end with '*Page.ts'
-5. If needed, add a type in the file 'frontend/SystemTests/Types/systemTestsTypes.ts' or use the already created.
+5. If needed, add a type in the file [systemTestsTypes.ts](../../../../frontend/SystemTests/Types/systemTestsTypes.ts) or use the existing ones.

 ### Write the POM file
 1. Copy this template into the test file '*Page.ts' that you've created, and update it.